What Passing My Level 2 Assessment Means To Me

 "Why bother, I won't earn any more, or my students don't care if I am a Level 1 or a Level 2 teacher.

-But, I care.
-I want to keep going, to learn, to study and improve.
 And I want to bring my students along with me.
 Not that they have to be able to do more advanced poses.
-But I want them to get excited about connecting their mind, body and breath to improve their health and well being.
-I’d like to see them improve their posture, their breathing and the state of their mind.
+But, who knows, they might!
+I want them to get excited about connecting their mind, body and breath to improve their health and well being.
+I’d like to see them improve their posture, their breathing and their state of their mind.

 What does this mean for my students?

 I want you to care.
 I want you to get excited about exploring the possibilities that lie within you.
+I want you to get that these precise instructions and movements of the body are freeing.
 I would love for you to experience the freedom and bliss that I get when performing an asana with every ounce of my being.

 A lot of my students are around my age, some younger, some older.
 I want to urge you to practice.
 Don’t give up on yourself.
 “The study of asana is not about mastering posture.
 It is about using posture to understand and transform yourself.” ~ BKS Iyengar